dotSILENT/samp-akm/README.md

+**Update: after releasing this I actually found out that the newest RakSAMP source has the auth key generation code included since 2017, although it's not compiled in the latest release.
+Therefore if someone has compiled RakSAMP themselves, it makes this plugin useless.**

 # SA:MP AuthKeyModifier (Anti-RakSAMP)
 This is a very simple plugin I made back in 2015 out of boredom.
 It's main idea is to overwrite the default authorizaton keys (or rather the seed & key pairs).